swanson/swanson.github.com/_posts/2010-10-31-weekly-noise-2-so-its-like-a-screensaver.markdown

 it is...a glorified screensaver.

 But I still wanted to build it!
 It gives me a chance to make something with a few new technologies I'd been playing around with.
-The first is Raphael.js -- a Javascript library for SVG drawing and animations.
+The first is [Raphaël.js](http://raphaeljs.com/) -- a Javascript library for creating SVG drawings and animations.
 It is pretty simple to use and I am trying to brush up on Javascript, so it's a win-win.
-I also wanted the display to be able to get updates in real-time so I figured I could use WebSockets to provide a means to do this.
+I also wanted the display to be able to get updates in real-time so I figured I could use [WebSockets](http://www.websockets.org/) to provide a means to do this.

-The computer powering the display can just launch a browser (in full-screen mode), point it to a webpage and then it will render the Javascript "screen-saver".
-A server will send updates to the page through WebSockets -- I can hack together a simple admin page to edit announcements or messages.
+The computer powering the display will launch a browser (in full-screen mode), point it to a webpage and then render the Javascript "screen-saver".
+A server will send updates to the page through WebSockets -- I can hack together a simple admin page to edit announcements.
 I even have a grand vision of hooking the page up to our source code repositories and triggering some kind of special effect on the display when a check-in is made -- but I'll shelve that until I get some basic functionality.